OpenChemistry/vtkcatalyst/Documentation/release/dev/dynamic-impl-load.md

 `CATALYST_IMPLEMENTATION_PATHS` are used as the implementation name as a list of paths to search for implementations, respectively.

+The `CATALYST_IMPLEMENTATION_` environment variables may be instead preferred over the `catalyst_load/` settings by setting the `CATALYST_IMPLEMENTATION_PREFER_ENV` environment variable to a non-empty string.

 Instead of the `catalyst_library` CMake API applying properties to an existing target, there is now `catalyst_implementation` to create an implementation given a target and implementation name.
 The actual implementation will also